TheyLoveO/TopScroller/README.md

 # TopScroller
-A Space ninja is defending his homeland from a clan of space zombies
+A Space ninja is defending his homeland from a clan of space zombies, he has to survive 6 rounds of zomnbies to WIN!!!